Wrap Yourself in Water Lilies at Paris' Musée de l'Orangerie, a Paris Hidden Gem

 An aging Monet completed the 8 panels, now known as the "Nymphéas."
-But sadly he didn't live to see them installed in 1927.
+Sadly he didn't live to see them installed in 1927.
 He died of lung cancer at age 86 in December 1926.

-The water lily installation is conceived so that the four panels in one gallery represent sunrise and the four in the other evoke dusk.
-And the water lilies are ravishing.
+The Musee de l'Orangerie's water lily installation has 22 paintings divided into 8 panels in two rooms.
+It's conceived so that the four panels in one gallery represent sunrise and the four in the other evoke dusk.
+The cycle skillfully recreated the beginning and end of darkness.

 The rooms are a panorama of light and water.
 You'll feel immersed in Monet's garden at Giverney.
 Monet's fierce oversize brushstrokes show the lily pond surfaces, reflections, depth, and movement, all at once.
 It's like a distillation of a summer idyll in an enchanted place.

 There is a sense of audacity and physicality not present in Monet's earlier paintings.
 You might feel like you are seeing then anew for the first time.

 Above all, there’s vibrant color.
 Just as Monet’s touch becomes more vigorous and physical during his last decades, his color heats up too.
 The saccharine pastels are largely gone.
 Instead, there are superheated green-golds, sultry oranges, flame reds, cobalt blues, and mossy greens.